Road traffic control: Western Australia

 Accreditation course standards and variations to the Australian Standards are regulated by Main Roads Western Australia (MRWA), part of the Ministry of Planning and Infrastructure.

 In Western Australia, use of the Stop/Slow bat is authorised under Regulation 83 of the Road Traffic Code 2000—it is an offence to disobey a traffic controller's bat, punishable by 3 demerit points and 3 penalty units (about A$175).
 Other States have similar provisions.

 Traffic controllers must be accredited in Basic Worksite Traffic Management BCC3028A and the Worksite Traffic Controller Course BCC1014A.
 These qualifications must be renewed after three years, and a refresher course is necessary.
 The courses take about 4 hours each, and are designed as inductions to on-the-job training.

-The Advanced Worksite Traffic Management (AWTM) requires two years experience as a qualified TC as a minimum prerequisite, and must also be renewed after three years.
-Roadworks Traffic Managers can be accredited with a minimum of five years experience, current "Road Safety Auditor" accreditation and current AWTM accreditation.
+The Advanced Worksite Traffic Management (AWTM) requires two years' experience as a qualified TC as a minimum prerequisite, and must also be renewed after three years.
+Roadworks Traffic Managers can be accredited with a minimum of five years' experience, current "Road Safety Auditor" accreditation and current AWTM accreditation.
 This qualification is also valid for three years.

 All employers require drug screening at least annually and often randomly, and many others require daily blood/alcohol tests; some require police clearance checks.
-Zero-tolerance is universal.
-Traffic controllers are usually employed on a casual basis, with wages around A$16 to A$25 per hour.
+Zero tolerance is universal.
+Traffic controllers are usually employed on a casual basis, with wages around A$28 to A$35 per hour.

 Canada

 British Columbia

-In BC, WorkSafeBC regulates the training of Traffic Control Persons (TCPs), stating that TCPs must be trained in a manner acceptable to the Board.
+In British Columbia, WorkSafeBC regulates the training of Traffic Control Persons (TCPs), stating that TCPs must be trained in a manner acceptable to the Board.
 This ensures a high level of training for this high-risk occupation.
 Currently, the only acceptable course in the province is a two-day session which includes theory and practical components.
 Royal Canadian Mounted Police (RCMP) Superintendent Derek Cooke of Langley believes that the RCMP should not perform the function of road traffic control to cater to events in support of for-profit corporations unless the municipal government has coordinated or is in support of the event.